orstavik/JoiEvents/docs/1d2_defaultAction/2_Pattern_AddDefaultAction.md

       * `undefined`: the default action function (`cb`) runs after the `event` has finished its propagation *and* after all the `event`'s `EventRoadMap.UNPREVENTABLES` events have finished their propagation.
       * `[eventNames]`: the default action function (`cb`) runs after the `event` has finished its propagation, but **before** any of the events listed in the `[eventNames]` array.
       * `eventName` string: the default action function (`cb`) runs after the `event` has finished its propagation, but before any of the `eventName`'s `EventRoadMap.UNPREVENTABLES` events have begun their propagation.
 You should likely use `true` instead of `eventName` here.

+The return value is the `toggleTick` task object that can for example be cancelled.

 ```javascript
 //requires the toggleTick function